Florida natives for your landscape

 In a landscape, you'll need to plan for three or four levels: full-sized trees, small trees and taller shrubs, medium height to low shrubs, and low-lying groundcovers.
 Creating this understory layer of shade-tolerant shrubs and small trees beneath your trees provides cover for wildlife, interest in your landscape, and ultimately, places that don't need weeding.
 (I'll include details on this process in my next column.)
 You'll also want to plan for different textures in your plantings.
 This means that you'll look for different sized and shaped plants and those with various types of leaves.
 Do your research so you know which plants grow well together, and how plants will look in each season.
 Combine plants that bloom at different times in the year and plan for some plants with showy fruits.

 If you are starting with a bare lot, choose an area where you wish to plant some full-sized trees.
 Make sure this area is far enough from the house that the trees, when they are full grown, will not brush the siding or roof.
 Plant three or five trees in this area, and plan for enough space between them for optimal growth and development.
 Then plan for smaller trees and shrubs around the trees and finally, the groundcovers.
-For instance, if the area is in a low-lying, non-lawn area where water sits for a few days after a rain or next to a pond, your full-sized tress could include these: Bald Cypress (Taxodium distichum) 130', Water Oak (Quercus nigra) 80', Southern Magnolia (Magnolia grandiflora) 100", Sweet Bay Magnolia (Magnolia virginiana) 100', Red Bay (Persea barbonia) 65', Red Maple (Acer rubrum) 90', or Water Tupelo (Nyssa aquatica) 115'.
-The smaller trees and large shrubs could include some of these: Carolina Willow (Salix caroliniana) 35', Button Bush (Cephalanthus occidentalis) 10', Ink Berry (Ilex glabra) 10', Groundsel Tree (Baccaris halimifolia) 13', Southern Bayberry (Myrica cerifera) 40', or Beauty Berry (Callicarpa americana) 6'.
+For instance, if the area is in a low-lying, non-lawn area where water sits for a few days after a rain or next to a pond, your full-sized tress could include these: Bald Cypress (Taxodium distichum) 130', Water Oak (Quercus nigra) 80', Sweet Bay Magnolia (Magnolia virginiana) 100'', Red Maple (Acer rubrum) 90', or Water Tupelo (Nyssa aquatica) 115'.
+The smaller trees and large shrubs could include some of these: black Willow (Salix nigra) 35', Button Bush (Cephalanthus occidentalis) 10', Ink Berry (Ilex glabra) 10', Groundsel Tree (Baccaris halimifolia) 13', Southern Bayberry (Myrica cerifera) 40', or Beauty Berry (Callicarpa americana) 6'.
 One obvious ground cover for a wet area is are ferns.
 For a dry area, you'd have different set of possibilities.

 If you have existing, mature trees and plantings already in place, think of ways to form planting areas around the trees.
-If you have a lone pine tree in a dry area and grass struggling under it, stop raking up the pine needles, and create an acid-loving understory layer around it: Dahoon Holly (Ilex cassine) 30', Southern Red Cedar (Juniperus virginica) 30', Winged Sumac (Rhus copalina) 25', and Saw Palmetto (Serenoa repens), 6'.
-For the ground layer. you could use Butterfly Weed (Asclepias tuberosa) 3' and Black-eyed Susan (Rudebeckia hirta) 3'.
+If you have a lone pine tree in a dry area and grass struggling under it, stop raking up the pine needles, and create an acid-loving understory layer around it: Dahoon Holly (Ilex cassine) 30', Eastern Red Cedar (Juniperus virginica) 30', Winged Sumac (Rhus copalinum) 25', and Saw Palmetto (Serenoa repens), 6'.
+For the ground layer, you could use Butterfly Weed (Asclepias tuberosa) 1' and Black-eyed Susan (Rudebeckia hirta) 2'.

 To help with your landscaping, befriend a good gardener in your neighborhood or someone knowledgeable at a local nursery (not a big box store) to help with identifications and other information.
 As you know, gardening is a process and patience is rewarded.